pushfoo/docker-gren/README.md

 * [Gren][] itself
 * [Node.js][] to allow [prettynice][] and other web dev tools to run

+[not a first-class feature]: https://dev.to/eberfreitas/elm-in-the-server-or-anywhere-else-with-promises-5eoj

 [^1]: Okay, let's be real: maybe you shouldn't use this in production *quite* yet, but we all have ambitions!
 [^2]: API similarity was eyeballed without using AST comparison tools.
 Please [make a PR][] if this table needs corrections.
+[^3]: It's [not a first-class feature][].